Executive Staff Biographies

 Miranda received the Sheriff’s Office Bronze Star Medal during his tenure in the Regional Gang Unit for his “extraordinary efforts at personal risk.”
 He also received the Reno Police Department’s Commander’s Commendation while assigned to the Gang Unit.
 His career emphasis has focused on the value of leading-edge law enforcement training.
 He is a recognized and experienced 24 year Field Training Officer, having provided guidance and counsel to hundreds of deputies over last two decades.
 Miranda has instructed at the Regional Public Safety Training Center and has also served as a senior trainer/instructor at the Sheriff’s Office Patrol Academy and Patrol Orientation schools.
 He is a certified Situational Awareness Training (SAT) instructor.

-Assistant Sheriff Miranda is a graduate of the University of Phoenix where he earned his undergraduate degree in Criminal Justice Administration.
+Chief Deputy Miranda is a graduate of the University of Phoenix where he earned his undergraduate degree in Criminal Justice Administration.
 He is also a graduate of the University of Louisville’s Southern Police Institute’s 130th Administrative Officers Course.

 Miranda’s career highlights include his work “acting as a voice for child victims” in the Detective Division’s Crimes Against Children Unit, his assignment in the Regional Gang Unit, his assignment to the Office of Professional Integrity and his work as a Tactical Flight Officer with the Sheriff’s Office Regional Aviation Unit (RAVEN).